Scala-Dev/exp-python2-sdk/README.md

 **`exp.find_things(params=None)`**

 Returns an iterable of things matching the given query parameters. `params` is a dictionary of query parameters.
-Iterable has attribute total which is the total number of matching results.
+Iterable also has attributes matching the raw API response document properties (i.e. `total` and `results`).

 **`thing.get_location()`**